 What is new product development (NPD)?

-The best new product development organizations have…
+For established, successful companies, the best new product development organizations have…

 - The right governance to select novel product concepts